StarLegacy/StarLegacy.Wiki/Old Pages/Starships/Types.md

 They are split into freighters and warships.

+You unlock these by ranking up.
+Everyone has shuttle by default.
+Ranking up as a colonist gets you freighters a rank earlier than others, and ranking up as a pirate or privateer gets you warships a rank earlier than colonists.

+#### Examples
+* Colonists get transports at rank 2, but pirates and privateers get it at rank 3.

+* Pirates and privateers get starfighters at rank 1, colonists get them at rank 2.

+* Pirates and privateers get cruisers at rank 5, colonists get them at rank 6.

 > Cargo percent is the percent of blocks that can be inventory blocks.
 > Chests count as three inventory blocks.